ibm-blockchain-wsc/ImmersionWorkshop/docs/loopback.md

     "MagnetoCorp"

-You should see all of the MagnetoCorp issued papers
+You should see all of the MagnetoCorp issued papers.
+Notice, how our paper #00005 has a new owner, ``DigiBank``.

 ![image](vscode-images/2-6-53.png)